MiladFarazian/python-automation-scripts/README.md

   31. Twitter Scraper: Scrapes tweets from popular hashtags and saves them to csv file
   32. Memrise Scraper: Get Barron's GRE words and their meanings from memrise.com
   33. Highscalability Scraper: Scrape article names and url's from website
-  34. New York Crime data Scraper: Scrape New York crime data using SODA API endpoin
+  34. New York Crime data Scraper: Scrape New York crime data using SODA API endpoint